containerbuildsystem/atomic-reactor/docs/garbage_collection.md

 When client starts a build, the following happens:

 1. OpenShift creates the build and pod objects.
-Build container with dock is spawned.
+Build container with Atomic Reactor is spawned.
 Pod container is spawned to manage the pod with the build.
-2. In the build container, dock determines the base image from the provided Dockerfile and pulls it (to the OpenShift node the pod runs on).
-Dock also runs pre-build plugins but all of them currently only modify the build container filesystem and need no special garbage collection.
+2. In the build container, Atomic Reactor determines the base image from the provided Dockerfile and pulls it (to the OpenShift node the pod runs on).
+Atomic Reactor also runs pre-build plugins but all of them currently only modify the build container filesystem and need no special garbage collection.
 3. Docker build is started.
 If successful, the built image is added to the node's